Who we are

 - enforcing legislation and by-laws for animal control

-Over 1,000 companion animals were adopted into loving homes in 2010.
+Over 881 companion animals were adopted into loving homes last year.
 When deciding to place a companion animal into our adoption program we look at a number of factors: behaviour, temperament, age, and health.
 Our Adoption Counsellor is on hand to help adoptive families find their best match and make sure that the animal’s new home is the right one.

 The PEI Humane Society operates a 24 hour emergency service for injured animals.
 Call 902 892-1191 and leave a message.
 Please be sure to give us this information:

 As many details about the animal as you can.

 Our on-call Animal Protection Officer will respond as quickly as possible.